Here are five basic, fundamental security measures that you can address to provide your not-for-profit with a minimum standard of adequate protection.

 1. Implement multi-factor authentication on Microsoft 365/Google Workspace and sensitive internet facing systems

 One of the first and most valuable changes your organisation can make is to enforce multi-factor authentication (MFA) for all accounts.
-Enabling MFA dramatically reduces your cyber security risk and should be completed quickly to minimise the potential for data breaches.
+Enabling MFA reduces your cyber security risk and should be implemented as soon as possible to add an extra layer of security.

 “One simple action you can take to prevent 99.9 percent of attacks on your accounts.”